ryanmccombe/Curator2Refactor/docs/addASection/1_MinimalSetup.md

 # 1. Adding Section Types - Minimal Setup

 The storyline editor system was set up to allow new section types to be added with minimal changes to the underlying systems.
+At the end of this document, we will have added a new static section type, with later pages making this new type editable by users

+TODO: Image: Basic Component Added

-This guide outlines the 3 steps required to get the most basic form of new section into the editor
+This guide outlines the 3 steps required to get the most basic form of new section into the editor:

   - Create a section (React Component)
   - Create a section definition (a simple JS object that defines your section - title, description, etc)